Deraen/boot-ctn/README.md

 (init-ctn!)

-; If you want to filter dirs, use :filter-fn option.
+; If you want to filter dirs, use :remove-fn option.
 ; To remove folders with .no-reload file:
 (init-ctn! :remove-fn #(.exists (io/file % ".no-reload")))
 ```